| Kingslee MacLean-Davies, 21, hammers a football

 up, do stuff, link and project the friendly fire of his personality

+into the world.
 His role models are the big-thinking statesman of black culture – Bob

 Marley, Muhammed Ali, Jay-Z – the ones who took themselves